Community stories: 2 March 2023

 Taree has a higher than average share of disadvantage, and a fragmented service system.
 The Centre is located between two social housing estates, and aims to provide a safe and welcoming space for children and families to gather and access more structured supports and programs through a warm and welcoming referral process.
 Co-design in the planning stages is a key feature of First Steps Count’s way of operating, as they strive to be inclusive of families who would benefit most from the services and supports offered at the Centre.

-To help them achieve this, First Steps Count received a $25,000 grant, supported by Paul Ramsey Foundation via our Investing in Not-for-Profit Capacity in Regional NSW program, to engage the community with the design and development of the operational plan for the centre.
+To help them achieve this, First Steps Count received a $25,000 grant, supported by Paul Ramsay Foundation via our Investing in Not-for-Profit Capacity in Regional NSW program, to engage the community with the design and development of the operational plan for the centre.

 The funding enabled the organisation to employ a part-time Co-Design Coordinator to support the work already initiated and maintain momentum established with already engaged families, as well as identify and overcome barriers that are preventing the least engaged families from participating in co-design work.